justinrgarrard/world-of-naevis.net/data/downtime_activities/alchemy.md

 > Maric has 14 (+2) Intelligence and proficiency in the Herbalist tool.
 He can create up to three potions.
 During downtime he creates two _Potions of Healing_ and one _Potion of Cleansing_.

-> Johanna has 16 (+3) Intelligence and proficiency in two tools; Alchemist and Smith.
+> Johanna has 16 (+3) Intelligence and proficiency in two types of tools; Alchemist and Smith.
 She can create up to four items, choosing from either category.
 During downtime she creates one set of _Sonic Arrows_, one set of _Sparking Arrows_, and two vials of _Agua Regia_.